Communication, Language & Literacy

 That we by tracing magic lines are taught

 Writing is all about multi-tasking.
 Children have to think first of spoken language (what they want to communicate) and then remember their sentence while they are thinking about more technical things: handwriting, spelling and punctuation.
 Therefore some 'automaticity' will really help them enjoy writing to communicate with their teachers and other people:

 - A strong pincer/pencil grip - this can be developed through using play-doh, drawing, painting and building with lego as well as by writing.

 - Phonics - children with good phonic knowledge have more fluency when spelling, freeing up their thinking for super word choices.

 - Writers' language - children who are read to by an adult, read at home and join in conversations develop a good understanding of how sentences are structured.

 Children have weekly French lessons in Key Stage 2 and informal experience of the language from their first year in school.
-We use the scheme of work published by La Jolie Ronde which is well supported by Club Français for children from year 1 to play and learn in small groups before school and at lunchtime.
+La Jolie Ronde Club Français is available for children from year 1 to play and learn a modern language in smaller groups.

 English as an Additional Language - EAL

 A minority of children live in homes where other modern languages are spoken.
 Some speak English as a second language.
 Please let us know if your child hears and / or speaks another language at home so that we can better support him/her in school.